TobiasTheViking/owncloudannex/README.md

     python2

-Credit for the Owncloud api interface goes to me.
+Credit for the webdav api interface goes to https://launchpad.net/python-webdav-lib

 # Install
 Clone the git repository in your home folder.